Overview

 Diagnostic imaging reports can be uploaded by registered diagnostic imaging services.

 The reports will be immediately available to all members of the patient’s healthcare team, subject to any access controls the patient may have set.
-Patients will need to wait seven days before being able to view them in their record (with some exceptions).
+Patients will need to wait 7 days before being able to view them in their record (with some exceptions).

 Learn more about diagnostic imaging reports.